Carnarvon – water temperature at Gascoyne River

 Water Temperature Over the Last 30 Days

-Water temperatures in Carnarvon have been on a steady rise over the past month and have continued to climb over the last week.
+Water temperatures in Carnarvon have been gradually cooling over the past month, with a further drop recorded during the last week.

-According to our forecast, the water temperature in Carnarvon will be 27.9°C in the next 7 days.
+According to our forecast, the water temperature in Carnarvon will be 21.2°C in the next 7 days.
 See the table below for daily data for the upcoming week.

 Table of Daily Water Temperature Data